The cycle industry’s professional hub

 Become a BA member and sign up to the code of practice to join the best in the industry as we cement our reputation as the responsible, professional face of the cycle trade.

-The larger our membership, the stronger our voice; joining the BA means investing in the future of our industry.
+Join the BA to be part of securing the industry’s future, growing the market for us all.
+The larger our membership, the stronger our voice as we represent you at all levels; joining the BA means investing in the future of our industry.

 Don’t let your organisation miss out: join the BA for full access and participation.

 Especially with the advent of e-bikes, it is increasingly important that cycle companies, and the bikes they produce, are compliant with a range of rules, regulations and standards.
 This is not just a duty: compliance positively protects your customers, your company and your investments from risks and liabilities.

 The BA offers a wide range of technical support to members to help you navigate all aspects of compliance and product safety.
 This includes regular technical meetings plus free individual advice on the rules and regulations which apply to new cycles sold in the UK, the product testing that is needed to demonstrate safety, and other regulations which affect member companies, including lighting regulations, consumer law, WEEE, RoHS, battery handling guidance and more.

 The Bicycle Association also represents UK interests in safety standards, and has expert staff on BSI (British), CEN (European) and ISO (international standards) committees.
 And with our connections to European and UK officials, we provide both early intelligence and high level representation on technical matters.